e1even44/VacationCalc/README.md

 ## Functionality

 ## Goal
-offering users an overview of their vacation hours so planning vacation is easier than ever.
+offering users an overview of their vacation hours so planning vacation will be easier than ever.

 ## Target
-lwn apprentice / trainer or i.g. employee
+mainly targeted to lwn apprentices and trainers generally targeted to lwn employees

 ## How to use
 previous date is displayed. click left button for previous day and right button for next day.